Azure/Service-Fabric-Troubleshooting-Guides/Security/TLS Configuration.md

-# TLS Configuration

-## Option 1 - Machine wide configuration - How to configure Service Fabric or Applications to use a specific TLS version
+# How to configure Service Fabric or Applications to use a specific TLS version

+Below list some of the options available for configuring TLS and cipher suites.
+These steps are not specific to Service Fabric and may need to be modified depending on environment and applications being used.

+## Option 1 - Machine wide configuration in registry

 - This configuration is machine wide restricting OS and applications enforcing TLS 1.2 and secure ciphers.
 This option uses Custom Script Extension with extension sequencing and Powershell script. [../Scripts/vmss-cse-tls.ps1](../Scripts/vmss-cse-tls.ps1) should be saved to a storage location that is accessible from the Service Fabric nodes during deployment.
 This script is based off of [Troubleshooting applications that don't support TLS 1.2](https://learn.microsoft.com/en-us/azure/cloud-services/applications-dont-support-tls-1-2) and has been modified to only enable TLS 1.2.
 Additionally, RC4 and 3DES ciphers have been disabled.